 12. Dark Sky and Wildlife Friendly Compliant Fixtures – Since solar lights utilize lower Lumens per Watt they comply with dark sky lighting laws when used with full cutoff fixtures.
-Turtle friendly lights can also be powered by solar power systems since LEDs are available in the spectrum of color that does not affect the surrounding wildlife such as sea turtles.
+Turtle-friendly lights can also be powered by solar power systems since LEDs are available in a spectrum of color that does not affect the surrounding wildlife such as sea turtles.

 Editor's Note: This post was originally published in July 2011 and has been completely revamped and updated for accuracy and comprehensiveness.